Monteagle Mountain: Interstate Highway era

-I-24 was constructed across the mountain between 1962 and 1968 by grandfathering in and improving the original segment of US 64.
-The route on the western downgrade of the mountain was widened to four lanes, and the eastern downgrade with two westbound and one eastbound lane was connected to I-24 while the westbound lanes were constructed.
-Construction on the westbound lanes was completed in 1973, and the three original lanes of US 41 on the eastern downgrade were converted to the eastbound lanes of I-24.
+I-24 was constructed across the mountain by grandfathering in and improving the original segment of US 64.
+The route on the western downgrade of the mountain, which stretched from US 64 near Pelham to US 41 in Monteagle, widened the original route of US 64 to four lanes and eliminated several hazardous hairpin curves.
+Work began in September 1958, and the stretch opened to traffic on February 6, 1962.
+Construction on the westbound lanes on the eastern grade was completed on September 29, 1971, and the three original lanes of US 41/64 were converted to the eastbound lanes of I-24.

 Beginning in April 1985, the eastbound lanes of I-24 on the eastern downgrade of Monteagle Mountain were extensively straightened and rebuilt, and the grades reduced.
 The project also added left shoulders and an additional runaway truck ramp.
 This work was completed in 1989, and the lanes were reopened on July 11 of that year in a ceremony officiated by then-governor Ned McWherter.
 The project experienced many setbacks including geological problems, which delayed the project, and the inspection station and additional runaway truck ramp were not planned.
 Originally targeted for completion in December 1987 at a cost of $17 million, the final cost was $29.5 million.
 During this time both directions of traffic were routed to the westbound lanes of I-24.
-After the project was completed, eastbound I-24 was reopened, this time with a new truck climbing lane.
+After the project was completed, eastbound I-24 was reopened.
 A truck station to allow for the adjustment of brakes opened in January 1992.

-After the safety improvements were completed, accidents in the eastbound lanes of this stretch dropped from 54 in 1983 to 3 in 1991.
+After the safety improvements were completed, accidents in the eastbound lanes of this stretch dropped from 54 in 1983 to three in 1991.